amarillonmc/NemoCards/README.md

 - Additional supports of Anifriends in HASS
 - Cards from new card packs: SBRT, ALAW and HTUD
 - More cards from HTUD
+- Cards from FUIP and NCNL packs

-523 cards in total as of 190515
+651 cards in total as of 210418

 Credits to scripters:
-人形, AlphaKretin, Nanahira, Lyris, real_scl, justfish and more
+人形, AlphaKretin, Nanahira, Lyris, real_scl, justfish, RAIKAI, T and more